Grow-Genius silicon FAQ

 3) Does Grow-Genius 40% mono-silicic have a shelf life restriction?

 No. GG mono is completely stable until mixed with water.
-It does not decompose or loose effectiveness over time.
+It does not decompose or loose effectiveness over time, however, we would recommend using it within three years of purchase to ensure the bottle remains in good condition as any water ingress will damage the product.

 4) Why do you say feed AND foliar spray with GG mono?
 What if I can only do one?